mhorpheus/test/DFIR-Digital-Evidence.md

 Always share only the PDF version of the one-pager with a Client.
 All manuals are available for a download [here](documents/evidence%20collection%20one%20pagers).

-There are several options to deliver digital evidence over the Internet to XFIR consultants.
+There are several options to deliver digital evidence over the Internet to X-Force IR consultants.
 They are discussed on a [SpinUp](DFIR-SpinUp.md#Environment-for-Data-Sharing-with-a-Client) process page.

 ## Chain of Custody
 Chain of custody (CoC), in legal contexts, is the chronological documentation or [paper trail](https://en.wiktionary.org/wiki/paper_trail "wiktionary:paper trail") that records the sequence of custody, control, transfer, analysis, and disposition of physical or electronic [evidence](https://en.wikipedia.org/wiki/Evidence "Evidence").
 The CoC requires that from the moment the exhibit is collected, every transfer of an exhibit from person to person be documented **and** that it be defensible that nobody else could have accessed that evidence.
 It is best to keep the number of transfers as low and minimal as possible.
 In the courtroom, if the defendant questions the CoC, the documentation completed to date will prove that whatever evidence is being used, was the evidence collected during the incident.
-It is utterly vital that *any* chain of custody paperwork be completed diligently, and then checked by a second XFIR Analyst.
+It is utterly vital that *any* chain of custody paperwork be completed diligently, and then checked by a second X-Force IR Analyst.
 If the chain of custody is broken, the Accused and their Legal Counsel will ask the court to exclude the exhibit as there is plausible deniability and the evidence may have been tampered with.

-### XFIR CoC Templates
+### X-Force IR CoC Templates
-XFIR maintains Chain of Custody document templates for:
+X-Force IR maintains Chain of Custody document templates for:
 * [Single Item](documents/IBM%20X-Force%20IR%20Chain%20of%20Custody%20-%20Single%20Item.docx)
 * [Multiple Items](documents/IBM%20X-Force%20IR%20Chain%20of%20Custody%20-%20Mulitple%20Items.docx)

 ### CoC Usage Example
-An example of  Chain of Custody  would be the recovery of an exhibit during the course of XFIR responding to an incident:
+An example of  Chain of Custody  would be the recovery of an exhibit during the course of X-Force IR responding to an incident:
-1. An XFIR Analyst would collect the exhibit, or capture information during an incident.
+1. An X-Force IR Analyst would collect the exhibit, or capture information during an incident.
 The exhibit would then be either catalogued, transferred to another Analyst, or both.
 2. The analyst would then log the exhibit into the evidence management system, and store the exhibit securely.
-The XFIR Analyst would then render the exhibit to an Exhibit Clerk.
+The X-Force IR Analyst would then render the exhibit to an Exhibit Clerk.
 3. The Exhibit Clerk would store the exhibit until it is needed, documenting everyone who has accessed the original copy and/or exhibit.

 ### Regional CoC Information